cakwok/Autonomous-Driving/5. Motion Planning and Decision Making for Autonomous Vehicles/Behavior Planning/README.md

+## Motion Planning and Decision Making for Autonomous Vehicles

 In this project, I have implemented two of the main components of a traditional hierarchical planner: The Behavior Planner and the Motion Planner to:

 - Avoid static objects (cars, bicycles and trucks) parked on the side of the road (but still invading the lane).
 The vehicle must avoid crashing with these vehicles by executing either a “nudge” or a “lane change” maneuver.